Articles

 The Executive Committee may:

-Treasurer, the Secretary (if the office is filled) and one member elected at the first Chapter Board meeting of the year by and from the current
+• A. Consist of five to six (5-6) members of the Chapter Board of Directors: the President, the President-elect, the Immediate Past President, the Treasurer, the Secretary (if the office is filled), and one member elected at the first Chapter Board meeting of the year by and from the current Chapter Board of Directors.

-B. Make all necessary decisions, between Chapter Board of Directors meetings, to ensure the continuous functioning of the Chapter.
+• B. Make all necessary decisions, between Chapter Board of Directors meetings, to ensure the continuous functioning of the Chapter.

 Section 2.
 Standing and Special Committees

-Standing and Special committees are appointed by the Chapter Board.
+Standing and special committees are appointed by the Chapter Board.

 Section 3.
 Nominating Committee

-The composition of the Chapter Nominating Committee shall be determined by the Chapter Board.
-In order to be eligible to serve on the Chapter Nominating Committee, an individual must meet those qualifications for a Chapter Director stated in Article VIII, Section 2.
 Members of this committee shall not be eligible to run for any office in the Chapter while serving on the committee.
 The committee shall be headed by a chairperson appointed by the committee members and approved by the Chapter Board of Directors.
 The committee shall:

-(i) solicit nominations for elected positions in the Chapter that are representative of a multidisciplinary local organization;
+• (i) Solicit nominations for elected positions in the Chapter that are representative of a multidisciplinary local organization.

-(ii) develop procedures for the conduction of elections consistent with these Bylaws, applicable law, and APIC’s Bylaws and policies, and submit
+• (ii) Develop procedures for the conduction of elections consistent with these Bylaws, applicable law, and APIC’s Bylaws and policies, and submit such procedures for Chapter Board approval.

-(iv) notify all nominees of their status regarding their candidacy
+• (iv) Notify all nominees of their status regarding their candidacy.

-LIMITATION OF LIABILITY AND INDEMNIFICATION
+ARTICLE IX: LIMITATION OF LIABILITY AND INDEMNIFICATION

 Section 1.
 Limitation of Liability

-To the fullest extent permitted by Massachusetts General Laws Chapter 180, as the same may be amended or supplemented, no Chapter officer or Director shall be personally liable to APIC, the Chapter or the Chapter’s members for monetary damages for breach of fiduciary duty as an officer or Director of the Chapter notwithstanding any provision of law imposing such liability, provided however, that this provision shall not eliminate the liability of a Chapter officer or Director to the extent that such liability is imposed by applicable law, (i) for any breach of the officer's or director's duty of loyalty to APIC, the Chapter, or the Chapter’s members, (ii) for acts or omissions not in good faith which involve intentional misconduct or a knowing violation of law, or (iii) for any transaction from which there is improper personal benefit.
 This provision shall not eliminate the liability of an officer or director for any act or omission occurring prior to the date upon which this provision becomes effective.
 No amendment to or repeal of this provision shall apply to or have any effect on the liability or alleged liability of any Chapter officer or Director for or with respect to any acts or omissions of such officer or Director occurring prior to such amendment or repeal.

-AMENDMENTS
+ARTICLE X: AMENDMENTS

-DISSOLUTION OF THE ASSOCIATION
+ARTICLE XI: DISSOLUTION OF THE ASSOCIATION

-In the event of dissolution of the Chapter, all assets after allowance for liabilities is made shall be distributed to APIC or, in the event APIC is no longer in existence or no longer recognized as exempt from federal income tax under Section 501(c) (3) of the Internal Revenue Code of 1986 (or any applicable successor law), such assets shall be disposed of in accordance with Massachusetts General Laws Chapter 180 and consistent with APIC’s with tax-exempt status.
+In the event of dissolution of the Chapter, all assets, after allowance for liabilities is made, shall be distributed to APIC or, in the event APIC is no longer in existence or no longer recognized as exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code of 1986 (or any applicable successor law), such assets shall be disposed of in accordance with law and consistent with APIC’s tax-exempt status.